Telefonica/mistica-android/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Mistica App QR or download link
 - [ ] Reviewed by Mistica design team
 - [ ] ...

+### 🤖 Copilot review
+@copilot Please review this PR for potential breaking changes in the public API **within the `library` module only**.

+Focus on:
+- Public classes, interfaces, methods, or properties that are renamed, removed, or modified.
+- Changes in method signatures (parameters, return types).
+- Visibility changes (e.g., public → protected/private).
+- Enum value removals.

+Review all modified files in the `library` module and comment on each breaking change.